 - Put your battery back and plug in the AC adapter.
 Then try to turn on your PC.

 After restarting your PC, test if the backlight on your keyboard works.
-If this doesn’t does the trick, try the last solution.
+If this doesn’t solve your problem, try the last fix.

 Fix 5: Check if backlight works in BIOS

-Your keyboard itself could be somehow faulty, causing the backlight not working issue.
-To rule out the possibility of hardware damage, you can test it in BIOS.
+If your keyboard is faulty, the backlight won’t work.
+To determine if the backlight problem is related to hardware damage, you can test it in BIOS.

 - Restart your PC.
 When the Lenovo logo appears on your screen, hold down F1 key or tap Enter key repeatedly on your keyboard.